Advanced Business Administrator Standard

-The course involves undertaking a real project that is agreed with the busnieses that the apprentice can take ownership of and which adds measurable impact to the business or department.
+The course involves undertaking a real project that is agreed with the business that the apprentice can take ownership of and which adds measurable impact to the business or department.

 Duration: 12- 18 months

-One 2 One tutor visits at the workplace
+One to One tutor visits at the workplace

-Functional Skill English, Maths and ICT (If required)
+Functional Skills in English and Maths (If required)